Kulfi Recipe – 3 Ways (Badam Kulfi, Malai Kulfi and Mango Kulfi)

 Let me tell you all, Kulfi is the OG Indian ice cream.
 It was all the rage before any Western ice creams came to the country.
-It's something that my mum and grandmother used to make every summer, and so I'm so excited to finally share my childhood recipe.
+It’s something that my mum and grandmother used to make every summer, and so I’m so excited to finally share my childhood kulfi recipe with you.

 Kulfis are made in almost all Indian houses especially during the summer to beat the heat.
 Kesar, malai, cardamom, and rose flavoured kulfis are the traditional recipes, while newer flavour trends like chocolate, strawberry, orange have certainly caught on!